colbybraden/void/README.md

-# void
+# void Linux Configs and Scripts
-My Void Linux Configs
+My Void Linux specific configs and scripts.
+Make sure settings match your system before using.